Skip to main content

 • compat_arguments (object), optional

 Default values for module arguments.
+See Argument Substitution for how to reference them with placeholders.

 • compat_arguments_desc (string), optional